Happy January 28, 2023 – Brahmacharya (Moderation)

 Please comment and share how you decided to practice Satya with yourself today.
 This can be difficult, but honestly is always the best policy.
 Always remember, be kind!

 PS I want to announce our schedule for the next couple months!
-In February, since we typically have nearly a week of practices for Yamas and Niyamas, we will have longer weeks for practicing Asanas, Pranayama, and Meditation.
-We will have a March Meditation focus, and Asana-focused practices for April.
-We will do our next 30 Day Challenge in May.
+We will have a June Meditation focus, and flow state summer fun activities for July.
+We will do our next 30 Day Challenge in August.

 Today’s Positive Practice suggestion

-Need ideas for non-harming practice today?
+Need ideas for Ahimsa practice today?
 It can be big or small.
-We should strive to exercise non-harming with our thoughts, words and/or actions.
+We should strive to exercise Non-Harming with our thoughts, words and/or actions.

 For actions, you can avoid killing a bug you find in the house, and instead use a cup and paper or cardboard to carry outside.
 Perhaps drive compassionately if you have to drive today.
 Maybe refrain from letting your temper get the best of you and stay kind throughout a difficult interaction.. this will probably be non-harming in both words and actions.
 Keep in your mind and try to follow “if you do not have anything nice to say, do not say anything at all.”
 Or, to practice Ahimsa with our thoughts, try to stay positive today with yourself, and notice and stop yourself from any negative self-talk.